SiLab-Bonn/Embedded-System-Lab/docs/source/gpio-tutorial.rst

   # tell the library to use pin numbers according to the GPIO naming
   GPIO.setmode(GPIO.BCM)

-  # define GPIO4 as an output
+  # define GPIO27 as an output
-  GPIO.setup(4, GPIO.OUT)
+  GPIO.setup(27, GPIO.OUT)

   # toggle th output state
-  GPIO.output(4, GPIO.LOW)
+  GPIO.output(27, GPIO.LOW)
-  GPIO.output(4, GPIO.HIGH)
+  GPIO.output(27, GPIO.HIGH)
-  GPIO.output(4, GPIO.LOW)
+  GPIO.output(27, GPIO.LOW)

   # set GPIO configuration back to default
   GPIO.cleanup()

 .. admonition:: Exercise 2

   Copy the file :file:`GPIO.py` from the :file:`code/GPIO_Basics` folder to your :file:`work` folder.
+Proceed similar to the tasks in the C-code excersise.

-Run the script by pressing ``F5``.
-Connect an oscilloscope probe to the GPIO4 pin on the base board and explain the trace that you see when you run the GPIO program.
-What is the minimum pulse width now?
-Increase the pulse width by inserting calls to ``sleep()`` (add ``import time`` at the top of your script).
+  1. If not yet done, connect an oscilloscope probe to the GPIO27 pin (red LED of the RGB LED) on the base board and adjust the oscilloscope setting such that you trigger on the output pulse when the GPIO scripts runs.
+What is the pulse width now?
+  2. Add a loop statement around the code which toggles the GPIO output state to produce a stream of output pulses.
+  3. Measure the output average pulse width and its peak-to-peak jitter (i.e. the minimum and maximum width).

-  1. Compare the minimum pulse width as generated by the C-code and the Python implementations.
+  4. Compare the minimum pulse width as generated by the C-code and the Python implementations.
+  5. Increase the pulse width by inserting calls to ``sleep()`` (add ``import time`` at the top of your script).
-  2. Change  both codes to generate a ~100 us pulse and repeatedly run the code.
+  6. Adjust both C- and Python codes to generate a ~100 us pulse.
 How stable is the pulse width?
 Is there a difference between the C-code and Python implementation?